loopandlearn/news/docs/edition/2025-10-15.md

 | $1250 | Cover half the lodging for 8 developers crammed into an Airbnb (it’s a team-bonding thing! ) |
 | $2500 | Full lodging for 8 developers, plus Dan gets his own bed this time |

-To date, our generous donors have funded lodging for all developers attending the event- thank you!
+To date, our generous donors have given $33,235 and there are many $10 contributions.
+Thank you!
 Let’s keep going towards our goal!

 Interested in attending?
 [Fill out this interest form](https://docs.google.com/forms/d/e/1FAIpQLSemFZwPE7-nfrUc99uE1Eo-Vh1mYRzWvRYqnazBfmrKMVS7MQ/viewform?usp=header&fbclid=IwZXh0bgNhZW0CMTAAYnJpZBExOEFLbUppNmtJZGlyUDZydgEeK11myTrj-HzyIzfx9aysZhlRssz9JLevDEOTE_OGaneXn-nal_3-97yFHOM_aem_L9q_Q7Vz3CVMkqMWS_GvKA).
 There is a virtual session (open to all) as well as the in-person session (limited attendance).